Fatal1ty/openapify/README.md

 > more info.

 Let's see how to build an OpenAPI document with openapify.
-Suppose we are writing an app for a bookstore that return a book by title.
+Suppose we are writing an app for a bookstore that return a list of new books.
 Here we have a dataclass model `Book` that would be used as a response model in a real-life scenario.
-A function `get_book` is our handler.
+A function `get_new_books` is our handler.

 ```python
 from dataclasses import dataclass